jaideepsai-narayan/Devcloud_Automation/README.md

 ## Devcloud_Automation
 Accessing [Devcloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/overview.html) nodes without knowing any qsub commands for beginners.
+With this we can get full information about nodes available in DevCloud, and also we can check for similar available nodes.
 ## Verified Environment:
 [Devcloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/overview.html)